NoaSharabi8/MeTime/README.md

 -	Review appointment details — including date, duration, and price
 -	Manage your appointments — view upcoming bookings and easily cancel if necessary

-All appointment information is updated in real time, ensuring a smooth, stress-free experience, without the need for waiting or human intervention.
+All appointment information is updated in real time, ensuring a smooth, stress-free experience, <br>
+without the need for waiting or human intervention !